-Moog Etherwave Plus Theremin Kit - Limited Tiger Oak
+Moog Etherwave Plus Theremin Kit - Quarter Sawn Tiger Oak

 Humbucker Music has teamed up with Moog to bring you a truly period correct rendition of the Etherwave Theremin!

 As you can tell, we're fans of most all things retro at Humbucker Music.
 What electronic instrument could possibly be more retro than a Theremin?
 Since the Theremin was created by Leon Theremin in 1920's during the Arts & Crafts decorative movement, we figured it would be appropriate to offer the Moog Etherwave in a enclosure that suits the higher-end style of the time.
 With it's simple aesthetic and straight lines reminiscent of finer Mission styled Arts & Crafts furniture, the Tiger Oak cabinet is *PERFECT* for the discriminating Etherwave Theremin owner.

 Well, quarter sawn oak was a key feature of the aforementioned decorative style of the American Arts and Crafts movement, particularly the work of Gustav Stickley, who is easily considered one of the finest furniture builders ever.
 He felt it was superior to any other wood used in furniture making.
 Cheaper copies of Stickley's furniture were sometimes made with the less-expensive woods stained to resemble oak, but it can be identified by its lack of "tiger striping".

 Quarter Sawn oak, while somewhat expensive, has two distinct advantages:

 (1) It is considerably stronger and more resistant against warping with changes in humidity, and

 (2) It can produce beautiful ray flake in the grain, often called tiger stripes.